DataStax-Academy/zdm-scenario-katapod/step8.md

 ansible-playbook rolling_update_zdm_proxy.yml -i zdm_ansible_inventory
 ```

+**Note**: you may see the API issue an error if it happens to receive a
+write request during the (minimal) time with unavailable proxy.
+Don't worry:
+in a real production setup you would have several proxies and the drivers
+powering your client application would not even flinch at them undergoing
+a rolling restart.

-While this runs, keep an eye on the logs from the container:
+Meanwhile, keep an eye on the logs from the container:
-they will stop (in principle, one after the other).
+they will stop (taking turns, if there were several).
 Restart the `docker logs` command,

 ```
-### {"terminalId": "container", "macrosBefore": ["ctrl_c"]}
+### {"terminalId": "logs", "macrosBefore": ["ctrl_c"]}
 docker logs -f zdm-proxy-container
 ```